mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 When I first started processing applications with Homerun, I got overeager about its email templates.
 My last hiring round, if a candidate sent a low-effort application, I just ignored them.
 With Homerun, the email templates made it easy to respond even to people who put in low effort.

-I made an template that basically said, "Thanks for applying, but I'm declining because there's nothing specific to TinyPilot in your answers."
+I made a template that basically said I'm rejecting them because their application looked copy/pasted.
 I figured it was good to at least give feedback that copy/pasting applications is losing them jobs.

 {{<img src="low-effort-rejection.png" hasBorder="true" alt="Hi [first_name], Thanks for applying for the [job_title] opening at TinyPilot.
 Unfortunately, I've decided not to move forward with your application.
 I read the answers to the questions you submitted, and it didn't seem like there was anything specific about the company or work that appealed to you, so I don't think this would be a good match.
 Sorry that it didn't work out, but I wish you luck in your job search." maxWidth="800px" caption="My form-letter response for candidates who applied with copy/pasted application answers.">}}